The Amazing Race 4: Reception

-Critical response

 Compared to the first three seasons, which were positively received, The Amazing Race 4 received more mixed reviews.
 Linda Holmes of Television Without Pity wrote "I loved a lot of things about the season, but that ending blew."
 Heather Havrilesky of Salon wrote that "'The Amazing Race' has always been an imaginative and well-produced show, but this year's lineup of couples has offered more hilarious calamities and personality clashes than usual."
 Kareem Gantt of Screen Rant wrote that "season four may not have had a cast that was particularly likable, but it did visit some cool locations".
 In 2016, this season was ranked 22nd out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.